FamilyTreeNow Website Has Internet ‘Freaking Out’: Social Media Draws Attention To Privacy Concerns Over Public Information

 — ierasha chandrasiri (@IerashaC) January 16, 2017

-While most of the online community is now rattled by how easy it is for anyone to find personal information on anyone else, others say “it’s nothing new,” and all of the information provided by FamilyTreeNow is already readily-available in public records.
+While most of the online community is now rattled by how easy it is for anyone to find personal information on anyone else, others say “it’s nothing new,” and all of the information provided by FamilyTreeNow is already readily available in public records.

 FamilyTreeNow search results bring up full names, birthdates, possible relatives, and possible associates, as well as past and present addresses for living people, with the disclaimer that it’s all from public records.
 So, what is all the fuss about?

-The Atlantic recently done an article on FamilyTreeNow, stating that it’s an unregulated site, with few safeguards, and easy to use, adding that FamilyTreeNow “makes stalking easy.”
+The Atlantic recently published an article about FamilyTreeNow, stating that it’s an unregulated site with few safeguards and an easy-to-use interface, adding that FamilyTreeNow “makes stalking easy.”
 The alleged dangers of FamilyTreeNow quickly went viral on social media after Twitter user Anna Brittain sent out an urgent online safety tweet on January 10, telling followers to opt out of FamilyTreeNow, adding that only a name and a city is needed to pull up a string of delicate personal information — allegedly dating back as far as 10 years.

 But even before Anna Brittain’s series of tweets, Facebook had already picked up on the potential privacy dangers of using FamilyTreeNow.
 Facebook groups, in particular, started circulating warnings about FamilyTreeNow a couple of days earlier.
-One unidentified Facebook user shared on January 8 about “stumbling across” FamilyTreeNow, only to discover that the site displays private information for anyone to come across.
+One unidentified Facebook user shared on January 8 about “stumbling across” FamilyTreeNow, only to discover that the site displays private information for anyone to access.

 According to Fortune, FamilyTreeNow has been around since 2015, but only recently soared into public attention through social media.
 Some social media users say that “it’s not okay” for FamilyTreeNow to publicly display accurate personal information on anyone with just a simple search.
 Others accuse FamilyTreeNow of “doxxing everyone,” meaning to publish identifying information on the internet with malicious internet.

-But some FamilyTreeNow information isn’t so accurate, especially for women who are searched using a married name, rather than a maiden name.
-And, according to the Washington Post, there are several other people-search sites out there, adding that the information provided on FamilyTreeNow is made legally available from public records.
+But some FamilyTreeNow information isn’t so accurate, especially for women who are searched using a married name rather than a maiden name.
+According to the Washington Post, there are several other similar search sites out there, adding that the information provided on FamilyTreeNow is made legally available from public records.
 However, the Washington Post added that it is unusual for FamilyTreeNow to not require a fee or at least an account creation before providing anyone access to such detailed profiles.

 The "FamilyTreeNow" Website Might Just Be Showing Some Personal Information You Don't Want.